 # terminal

-When --server is provided, valet-dev init registers a new project on the orchestrator (with an auto-generated name like brave-falcon-leaps) and writes the resulting VALET_PROJECT_URL and VALET_DEPLOY_KEY to a .env file in the project root.
+By default, init registers a new project on the managed platform (with an auto-generated name like brave-falcon-leaps) and writes the resulting VALET_PROJECT_URL and VALET_DEPLOY_KEY to a .env file in the project root.
 Subsequent commands like valet-dev codegen run with no flags.

 Flags